 Rik began playing guitar at age 12 and in his teens began the process of listening and learning the fundamentals of jazz.
 In 1970, while exploring, studying, and practicing this diverse, complex, and improvisational realm of music, he was introduced to and befriended one of his favorite musicians, pop-jazz guitar giant, George Benson.
-Soon after, he met jazz guitar virtuoso/ composer, Pat Martino.
+Soon after, he met the late jazz guitar virtuoso/ composer, Pat Martino.
 “1971 was a turning point in many ways as Pat had become my mentor, ‘big brother’, and dear friend.”
-Rik has maintained a very close relationship with Pat, with whom, over the years, he has also studied privately and interacted with on a personal basis.
+Up until his passing, Rik had maintained a very close relationship with Pat, with whom, over the years, he also studied privately and interacted with on a personal basis.

 After two semesters in undergrad studying fine art, design, and painting, Rik’s ongoing passion for jazz guitar ultimately motivated him to audition for enrollment at the Berklee College of Music in Boston, Massachusetts, where he earned an Arranging & Composition Degree.
 Upon leaving Berklee, his time was spent teaching privately, composing, and performing in local venues.